ikmb/exome-seq/docs/usage.md

 ### `--joint_calling`
 The pipeline produces multi-vcf files through merging of the single-sample callsets.
 However, you can alternatively request for the samples to be called jointly, i.e. all in one process.
 This will cause individual callsets to take into consideration information from other samples, and result in numerous ref calls in the individual VCF files.
 An advantage of this approach is that individual sites can obtain support from multiple samples.
 This is typically done when analysing cohorts.
+Depending on the caller, the exact process of joint calling may differ.

 ### `--kit`
 Each exome capture kit has a target and a bait definition, i.e. information about the exons it enriches and the specific RNA bait sequences that are used